Analytic Quality Glossary

 A report is usually a written document drawn up by (a subgroup or delegated individual representing) those who undertook the quality review/evaluation/monitoring.
 The report of the evaluators is usually made, in the first instance, to the agency commissioning the review or its controlling committee (or equivalent).

 The report is often shared, in the first instance, with the reviewees for the sake of establishing accuracy.
 Any decision that the quality review process requires is then based on the (amended) report (along with whatever other evidence is required by the decision-making body) and the outcome communicated to the reviewees.
-The reviewees usually receive a full report along with the decision.
+The reviewees usually receive a full report along with any decision.

 Often the report, or an edited version of it, is published by the agency.
 Sometimes the institution also published the report or elements of it on its web site (internet and/or intranet) along with any self-evaluation and subsequent action plans or outcomes of action pertaining to the report.